MojoliciousDotIO/mojolicious.io/blog/2018/12/08/authentication-with-ldap/index.markdown

 Never, never, NEVER store passwords in plain text!
 (Blame it on Friday afternoon) You should encrypt the password before storing it with an algorithm like AES or SHA-2.
-So, how about this for a better untested example

-encrypt with SQL
+So, how about this for a better untested example?
+You can encrypt with SQL

       my $statement = <<'SQL';      # better
     SELECT username FROM user_passwd
     WHERE username = ?
 AND password = SHA2(?, 256)
     SQL

 or encrypt with Perl